 We carry one mainly for washing clothes.
 Not every place has a plug.
 We have also used this in bathtubs to have a soak, and kitchen sinks to do dishes.

-This, more than affordable clothesline is the best thing you can buy, it hangs everywhere and has a twisted design so you don’t need clips.
+A clothesline that pinches your clothes is the best thing you can buy, it hangs everywhere and has a twisted design so you don’t need clips.
 It holds your clothes in place in the wind and is a life saver if you need dry clothes quickly.
 Just buy it!

 Most accommodation will give you a towel, but sometimes they don’t.
 You’ll want something that dries fast and is light to carry.
 Also, if you are in a beach destination you will want secondary towel for the beach.
-This Packtowel has come in handy more often than we thought, with its perfect size and the handy loop it has for hanging, its the best choice for a travel towel.
+Our Packtowels have come in handy more often than we thought, with its perfect size and the handy loop it has for hanging, its the best choice for a travel towel.

 To hold all of your toiletries in one amazing pack, I use this Eagle Creek Toiletries bag.
 It hangs on anything, has many different storage compartments and is very durable.
 It rolls up and zips so if something spills, there is no need to worry!